 Committee on the Elimination of Discrimination against Women

 The Committee on the Elimination of Discrimination against Women (CEDAW Committee) will hold its 81st Session from February 7 to 25, in Geneva.
 The Committee will hold constructive dialogues with Dominican Republic, Gabon, Lebanon, Panama, Peru, Senegal, Uganda, and Uzbekistan, concerning their implementation of the Convention on the Elimination of All Forms of Discrimination against Women.
 The Committee will hold its informal briefings with NGOs remotely via Zoom.
 There will be no grounds passes issued to civil society for purposes of attending the session.
 Additional details are available in the draft provisional agenda and programme of work, as well as an informational note on NGO participation.

 Subcommittee on Prevention of Torture

 The Subcommittee on Prevention of Torture (SPT) will hold its 46th Session, privately, from February 7 to 11.
 The SPT’s sessions are confidential.

 Committee on Economic, Social and Cultural Rights

-For more information on other suspended sessions or the various human rights monitoring bodies, visit IJRC’s Online Resource Hub.
+For more information on the various human rights monitoring bodies, visit IJRC’s Online Resource Hub.
 To stay up-to-date on international human rights law news, visit IJRC’s News Room or subscribe to the IJRC Daily.